the1stenhancer/the1stenhancer/README.md

-- 👋 Hi, I’m @the1stenhancer, a newbie, for now... :-P
+- 👋 Hi, I’m @the1stenhancer, a Junior DevOps Linux System Administrator, for now... :-P
-- 👀 I’m interested in Networking, Cyber Security, Linux systems, Python, JavaScript, Web, Databases :-D
+- 👀 I’m interested in Networking, Cyber Security, Linux systems, Programming, Hacking, Web, Databases :-D
-- 🌱 I’m thrilled to announce that I am on the market :-D
+- 🌱 I’m thrilled to announce that I am on the market for now :-D
-- 💞️ I’m looking to collaborate on any project concerning the above that can provide me with experience (I love responsive designs!)
+- 💞️ I’m looking to collaborate on any project concerning the above that can provide me with experience
 - 📫 How to reach me: Twitter => @the1stenhancer, ig => the1stenhancer

 <!---